 The MCO must offer FQHCs and RHCs terms and conditions, including reimbursement, which are at least equal to those offered to other providers of comparable services.
 The MCO cannot sign exclusive contracts with any publicly supported providers that prevent the providers from signing contracts with other MCOs.
 Upon BMS notification to the MCO of any changes to the FQHC/RHC reimbursement rates, the MCO must update payment rates to FQHC/RHCs to the effective date in the notification by BMS.
 The MCO must pay the new rate for any claims not yet paid with a date of service on or after the effective date of change.
-If payment was made for a claim within SFY 2021 but with a date of service on or after the effective date of the rate change, including dates of service in a preceding period, the MCO must reprocess the claim to reimburse at the new rate.
+If payment was already made for a claim within the current SFY with a date of service on or after the effective date of the rate change, the MCO must reprocess the claim to reimburse at the new rate.
+Claims reprocessing at the new rate includes those claims with dates of service in a prior SFY if the payment had been made in the current SFY.
 The new payment rate must be loaded into the MCO's claims payment system within thirty (30) calendar days of notification of the payment rate change.